gnosischain/documentation/docs/specs/bridges/validators/add.md

 ![Add in parameters manually and copy ABI](/img/bridges/abi.png)

 2\) Use Nifty Wallet (or another tool that can build transactions based on contract source code/ABI) to invoke the `submitTransaction` method of the multisig wallet contract.
-You will do this for the ETH Mainnet **and** the xDAI chain.
+You will do this for the ETH Mainnet **and** the Gnosis Chain.
 The following example uses Nifty Wallet.

 ## SubmitTransaction